sparkfun/VKey_Voltage_Keypad/documents/hookup_guide.md

 ...obtain the example sketch

+#Fill this in after code is reviewed...

+* includes
+* obj decl
+* no special setup...
+* call `checkKeys()`
-Build and upload the sketch

-Open a serial terminal, and observe the output while pressing buttons.
+Build and upload the sketch, then open a serial terminal, and observe the output while pressing buttons.
 The Arduino will print notifications as buttons are pressed and released.

 `pic`
--> *The Arduino recognizes keys based on the volrage from the VKey* <-
+-> *The Arduino recognizes keys based on the voltage produced by the VKey* <-

 If the Arduino isn't properly tracking the key numbers, doublecheck that the VKey object was declared with the proper supply voltage.